StephonAutery/2020-javascript-password-generator/README.md

 - [GitHub](https://github.com/) - hosts repository that can be deployed to GitHub Pages

 ## Summary
-This application generates a random password based on the user's specifications.
+this application generates a random password based on the user's specifications.

 ## Code Snippet
 where the work gets done.